An Aussie builder has endured the agony of being bitten on the todger by a redback spider for the second time in five months*.

 Bites cause severe pain, sweating and nausea and victims are advised to apply cold ice packs or cold compress, not the pressure immobilisation technique, as they make their way to the hospital.

-This is the same advice given to people bitten by funnel web spiders and blue ringed octopus, other nasties that like in Australia, where it seems everything has evolved to kill humans.
+This is the same advice given to people bitten by funnel web spiders and blue ringed octopus, other nasties that live in Australia, where it seems everything has evolved to kill humans.

 On the other hand, the unlucky man was lucky it wasn't a Brazilian wandering spider. ®